nkrios/Bella/README.md

 **Bella**'s `power` lies in its high level of automation of most of the painstaking tasks that one faces in a post-exploitation scenario.
 It is incredibly easy to **setup and use**, requires no pre-configuration on the target, and very little configuration on the Control Center.
 It leverages the *incredible* behind the scenes power of macOS and Python for a fluid post-exploitation experience.

-1. Download / clone this repository.
+1. Download / clone this repository onto a macOS or Linux system.

 2. Run ./BUILDER and enter the appropriate information.
 It should look something like this:
 ![](Screenshots/Builder.png)
 3. That's it!
 Bella is all ready to go.
 Just upload and execute `Bella` on your macOS target.
-4. Now run `Control Center.py` on your macOS control center.
+4. Now run `Control Center.py` on your macOS or Linux control center.
 It requires no-dependencies [except for mitmproxy if you want to MITM].
 It will do some auto-configuration, and you will see something like this after a few seconds.
 ![](Screenshots/Found Clients.png)
 The Control Center will constantly update this selection, for up to 128 separate computers.
 5. Press `Ctrl-C` to choose from the selection, and then type in the number of the computer that you want.
 You will then be presented with a screen like this.
 ![](Screenshots/Command entry.png)
 6. Start running commands! `bella_info` is a great one.
 Run `manual` to get a full manual of all of the commands.
 Also, you can hit tab twice to see a list of available commands.
 ![](Screenshots/Bella Info.png)

+**VERY IMPORTANT DISCLAIMER: USE BELLA RESPONSIBLY.
+BY USING BELLA YOU AGREE TO THE MIT LICENSE CONTAINED IN THIS REPOSITORY.
+READ THE LICENSE BEFORE USING BELLA.**

 **Little note**: Bella works across the internet, if you do some configuration.
 Configure your firewall to forward Bella's port to your Control Center.
 Other important ports to forward:
 	1) VNC - 5500.
 2) Microphone - 2897.
 3) MITM - 8081